This

 For more information, call Ken Whitman at 203-222-2606.

-Map of non-conforming lots in Weston.
+Map of non-conforming lots (predating two-acre zoning in 1953) in Weston

 For your reference: